Bestbynature/introduction-to-github/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-This is my way of adding my own lines into this documen
+This is my way of adding my own lines into this document.
+Though it is inconsequential

 It has nothing to do with the actual documentation it self.